If you have certain conditions, your doctor may prescribe Tremfya. This drug is used in certain adults for:

 Taking other medications, having vaccines, eating certain foods, and doing certain things while taking a drug can affect how the drug works.
 These effects are called interactions.

-Before taking Tremfya, tell your doctor about all the medications you take, including prescription and over-the-counter types.
+Before using Tremfya, tell your doctor about all the medications you take, including prescription and over-the-counter types.
 Also describe any vitamins, herbs, or supplements you use.
 Your doctor or pharmacist can tell you about any interactions with Tremfya that these items may cause.

 Interactions with drugs or supplements